Paul Hurley Author of Britain Invaded

 But this was not Belsen or Treblinka.
 The grannies and granddads and the parents holding the hands of children were entering the concentration camp at Wilmslow, a cosy Cheshire town of Tudor magpie buildings and refined cafes.

-Yes, we have followed the Nazi conquerors of much of Europe into what if territory.
+Yes, we have followed the Nazi conquerors of much of Europe into ‘what if’ territory.

-If you exclude jokes, football, sex, gossip and those work-moans which ram into one another in the flow of bar-room conversation, what if subjects have become central to the social life of Britons, who like to add a little imaginative thought to their beer and barbecue flavoured crisps.
+If you exclude jokes, football, sex, gossip and those work-moans which ram into one another in the flow of bar-room conversation, “what if” subjects have become central to the social life of Britons, who like to add a little imaginative thought to their beer and barbecue flavoured crisps.

 What would have happened if Hannibal had taken Rome instead of Capua; or Julius Caesar had arrived here, looked around for a while and then decided to repack his picnic hamper; or King Harold had pulled the arrow from his eye before driving back the Norman invasion; or Napoleon had defeated Wellington at Waterloo; or the Americans had not entered the Great War; or James Callaghan had gone to the polls while still quite popular, thus keeping Margaret Thatcher out of power?

-Well, theres a lot to discuss there, but Paul Hurley, a retired policeman from Winsford, Cheshire, has gone far beyond talking.
+Well, there’s a lot to discuss there, but Paul Hurley, a retired policeman from Winsford, Cheshire, has gone far beyond talking.
 His latest book imagines what would have happened had the Germans successfully invaded Britain in World War II.

 In such circumstances, there would have been occupying forces in all the main areas of population including Liverpool, where Hurley has set his story.